percona/k8spg-docs/docs/minikube.md

     Run new Pod to use it as a client and connect its console output to your terminal (running it may require some time to deploy).
-When you see the command line prompt of the newly created Pod, run run `psql` tool using the password obtained from the secret:
+When you see the command line prompt of the newly created Pod, run `psql` tool using the password obtained from the secret.
+The following command will do this, naming the new Pod `pg-client`:

     ```bash
     $ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:{{ postgresrecommended }} --restart=Never -- bash -il